 - In a small bowl, combine the sugar and the rum.
 Stir with a rubber spatula just until blended.

 - Invert a wire rack on top of the pan, flip the cake onto the rack.
-Slide a sheet of waxed paper under the rack.
+Slide a sheet of waxed paper or parchment under the rack.

 - Using a pastry brush, coat the top and sides of the warm cake with the glaze, using every last drop.
 Let the cake cool completely before serving.
 To serve, carefully transfer the glazed cake to a serving platter.
 Thinly slice the cake with a sharp or serrated knife.